-- Mammogram: An x-ray of the breast to learn more about changes to the breast.
-Changes may include pain, a lump, nipple discharge or thickening or change in shape or size of the breast.
+- Mammogram: An X-ray to learn more about changes to the breast, which may include pain, a lump, nipple discharge or thickening or change in shape or size.

-- Ultrasound: Imaging the breast using high-energy sound waves to make images of body tissues on a computer screen.
-This exam is often used along with a mammogram.
+- Ultrasound: Imaging the breast using high-energy soundwaves.
+This exam is often used alongside a mammogram.

 - Magnetic resonance imaging (MRI): Imaging the breast using radio waves, magnetic fields and computer imaging; more powerful and detailed than a mammogram, this test is recommended for women with above-average breast cancer risk

-- Nipple discharge exam: Fluid may be collected from nipple discharge and then sent to the lab to look for cancer cells.
+- Nipple discharge exam: Fluid may be collected from nipple discharge and analyzed in the lab.
 Most nipple secretions are not cancer.
-An injury, infection, or benign (non-cancerous) tumor may cause discharge.
+An injury, infection or benign (non-cancerous) tumor may cause discharge.

-- Genetic screening: women with elevated risk factors (such as a family history of breast cancer) may undergo genetic screening to see if they have mutations that put them at higher risk for developing the disease
+- Genetic screening: Women with elevated risk (such as a family history of breast cancer) may undergo genetic screening to see if they have mutations that put them at higher risk of developing the disease.

-- Biopsy: surgical removal of suspicious tissues for further examination.
-There are several types of breast biopsy.
+- Biopsy: A surgical removal of suspicious tissues for examination.
 The type of biopsy done will depend on the location and size of the breast lump or change.

-- Surgical biopsy.
-This is also called an open biopsy.
-A surgeon removes part or all of a lump or other area through an incision into the breast.
-There are 2 types of surgical biopsy.
-During an incisional biopsy, a small part of the lump is removed.
-During an excisional biopsy, the entire lump is removed.
-If the lump is very small and deep and hard to locate, the wire localization method may be used during surgery.
-A wire is placed into the lump under X-ray guidance.
-The surgeon then follows this wire to help locate the breast lump.
+- Surgical biopsy, also called an open biopsy, involves a surgeon removing all or part of a lump or other area through an incision into the breast.
+There are 2 types of surgical biopsy: in an incisional biopsy, a small part of the lump is removed; in an excisional biopsy, the entire lump is removed.

-Special tools and methods may be used to guide the needles and to assist with biopsy procedures.
+Special tools and methods may be used to guide needles during a biopsy.
 These include:

-- Stereotactic biopsy.
-This method finds the exact location of a breast lump or area by using a computer and mammogram results to create a three-dimensional (3D) picture of the breast.
+- Stereotactic biopsy: This method finds the exact location of a breast lump or area by using a computer and mammogram to create a 3-D picture of the breast.
 A sample of tissue is removed with a needle.

-- Mammotome breast biopsy system or ATEC (Automated Tissue Excision and Collection).
-This is also called vacuum-assisted biopsy.
-A type of thin, hollow tube is inserted into the breast lump or mass.
+- Mammotome breast biopsy system or ATEC (automated tissue excision and collection): This is also called vacuum-assisted biopsy.
+A thin, hollow tube is inserted into the breast lump or mass.
 The breast tissue is gently suctioned into the tube, and a small rotating knife inside the tube removes the tissue.

-- Ultrasound-guided biopsy.
-This method uses a computer and a transducer that sends out ultrasonic sounds waves to create images of the breast lump or mass.
-The images help to guide the needle biopsy.
+- Ultrasound-guided biopsy: This method uses a computer and a transducer that sends out ultrasonic sounds waves to create images of the breast lump or mass.
+The images help guide the needle biopsy.

 If cancer is found, additional tests are performed to determine the type and stage of disease.
 These diagnostic tests include:

-- Receptor testing: These tests examine the cancerous tissue to see if it responds to the hormones estrogen and progesterone or the growth factor called HER2/neu, or if it is non-responsive to all three (also known as triple negative breast cancer.)
-The results can then be used to determine what hormone or drug therapies are most effective against the disease.
+- Receptor testing: These tests examine the cancerous tissue to see if it responds to estrogen and progesterone hormones or to the HER2/neu growth factor.
+It may also be non-responsive to all three (this is known as triple negative breast cancer).
+The results can be used to determine what hormone or drug therapies may be most effective.

-- Genetic testing: The cancerous tissue is tested to see if it exhibits certain genetic mutations (such as the BRCA1 and BRCA2 genes), which can be used to determine better treatments
+- Genetic testing: The cancerous tissue is tested to see if it exhibits certain genetic mutations (such as the BRCA1 and BRCA2 genes), which can be used to determine the best course of treatment.

-- Computed tomography (CT or CAT) scan: This test involves taking a series of x-ray images at different angles to form a computer-generated image, which determines tumor size, location and number.
-Special dyes may be used to enhance this scan.
+- Computed tomography (CT or CAT) scan: This test involves taking a series of X-ray images at different angles to form a computer-generated image.
+This can help determine tumor size, location and number.

-- Lymph node biopsy: Removal and examination of lymph nodes near the breast to see if the cancer has spread.
+- Lymph node biopsy: Removing and examining the lymph nodes near the breast can show whether the cancer has spread.

-- Chest x-ray: An x-ray of the chest area to determine size, location and number of tumors
+- Chest X-ray: This procedure can help determine the size, location and number of tumors

-- Bone scan: A procedure using a small amount of radioactive material to determine if breast cancer cells have spread to the bones
+- Bone scan: This procedure uses a small amount of radioactive material to determine if breast cancer cells have spread to the bones.

-- Positron emission tomography (PET) scan: A test that uses a small amount of radioactive material and a PET scanner to locate breast cancer cells throughout the body.
+- Positron emission tomography (PET) scan: This test uses a small amount of radioactive material and a PET scanner to locate breast cancer cells throughout the body.

-Based on the results of these tests, the breast cancer is then staged according to its size, number of lymph nodes affected and whether it has spread to nearby or distant organs.
+The results of these tests help your cancer care team determine what stage the breast cancer is at based on its size, and whether it has lymph nodes affected and whether it has spread to the lymph nodes or distant organs.